 Text: Anders Nilsson, in translation from Swedish.

-First published in From Cell to Society 2019.
+First published in the booklet From Cell to Society 2019.

 Professor of Clinical Physiology at the Department of Laboratory Medicine

 Thomas Gustafsson was born in Falköping in 1968.
 He graduated with a medical degree from KI in 1994 and obtained his medical license in 1997.
 From 1999 to 2000 he was a research assistant at Duke University, North Carolina, USA, and in 2005 he received a doctoral degree from KI after defending his thesis on growth factors in skeletal muscle.